 Six Best Ontario Waterway Bypass Systems: Peterborough Lift Lock

-Located at Peterborough and renown as the world’s highest lift lock since its debut in 1904, this impressive structure(Trent Severn Waterway, Lock #21) is essentially two gigantic, side by side tubs of water that alternate ascending and descending 19.8 metres (65’) while full of boats.
+Located at Peterborough and renown as the world’s highest lift lock since its debut in 1904, this impressive structure(Trent Severn Waterway, Lock #21) is essentially two gigantic, side by side tubs of water that alternate ascending and descending 19.8 metres (65’) while full of recreational boats.
 Those who want to discover how it works can stop to visit the Visitor’s Centre beside the lock while on a Peterborough & the Kawarthas ride.

 At the top of their vertical lift, the view from the south end of each tub out over the Trent River and Peterborough is really something and well worth going into the Lift Lock to see.
-If you approach from the south as part of your Otonabee River ride, wait to be last in and if you’re not locking through, simply stay in place when the other boats exit to enjoy the full view going back down.
+If you approach from the south as part of your Otonabee River ride, wait to be last in and if you’re not locking through, simply stay in place when the other recreational boats exit to enjoy the full view going back down.

 Nearby Services: Peterborough Marina (fuel, food, docking).